 The Musculoskeletal Standing Committee evaluated 12 measures: 8 new measures and 4 measures undergoing maintenance review against NQF's standard evaluation criteria.
-Three measures were recommended for endorsement, 3-4 measures were recommended for trial measure approval (an optional pathway for eMeasures being piloted in this project) and the Committee did not reach consensus on one measure for this pathway, and 5 measures were not recommended.
+Three measures were recommended for endorsement, 4 measures were recommended for trial measure approval (an optional pathway for eMeasures being piloted in this project), 2 measures were not recommended for trial measure approval, 1 measure was not recommended for endorsement, and 2 measures were deferred.
 The 3 measures that were recommended for endorsement by the Standing Committee are: